Marine solar panel installationarticle updated: March 2017

 A 30W panel will give you about 1.8 Amps for 5 hrs a day.
 That is 9 Amp hours a day.

 (sunlight hours will vary based on weather conditions)

-(I've got two 12 Volt batteries, a deep cycle and a starter).
+(I've got two 12 Volt batteries in my battery bank, a deep cycle and a starter).

 |my compact 30 watt panel|